jdockerty/onetimesecret-go/README.md

         return // If the API is offline, an error is returned.
     }

-    // Send a secret to your friends email address, which will be destroyed within 60 seconds of creation.
+    // Send a secret to your friend's email address, it is destroyed within 60 seconds.
     // They must enter the passphrase to view it. secretResp, err := client.Create(
 	"my super secret value",